 Breakfast: At the hotel.

 Morning: This morning we will travel by motor coach to the National Memorial for Peace and Justice.
 Set on a six-acre site, the memorial uses sculpture, art, and design to contextualize racial terror.
 As described by the Equal Justice Initiative, "The site includes a memorial square with 800 six-foot monuments to symbolize thousands of racial terror lynching victims in the United States and the counties and states where this terrorism took place."
 The new Memorial opened in April, 2018.
-Next we'll travel by motor coach to the Civil Rights Memorial.
+Next we'll travel by motor coach to the Civil Rights Museum.
 A circular black granite table lists the names of the martyrs and the history of the movement radiates in lines that move like the hands of a clock.
 Water emerges from the table's center.
 On a curved black granite wall behind the table is engraved Dr. Martin Luther King Jr.'s well-known paraphrase of Amos 5:24 - "We will not be satisfied until justice rolls down like waters and righteousness like a mighty stream."
 We will be welcomed in the Civil Rights Museum by a speaker from the Southern Poverty Law Center specializing in civil rights and public interest litigation.
-Next we will visit the Little White House of the Confederacy.
-Built in the 1830s by an ancestor of F. Scott Fitzgerald, the house was later remodeled and became the executive residence of President Jefferson Davis after the South seceded from the Union.
-The First White House of the Confederacy is furnished with the original period from the 1850s and 1860s; capturing our attention, our expert will lead us through the 1835 Italianate-style house.

 Lunch: On your own to enjoy what you like in the heart of downtown Montgomery.
 Walk to many restaurants that surround your hotel and then meet your group leader at a designated spot or gather on your own at the Freedom Riders Museum near your hotel.